pearlanre/TPGproject/README.md

 #Questions
 was not sure what issuer was.
 In real life situation will follow up with PM to find out.
 For the purpose of time, I filtered it out, but can easily be added to both options assuming it works for both?
 #Assumptions
--USD
+-Currently only configured for USD
--Point Usage can automatically be calculated based on the tpg_valuation being less than or greater than 1.
+- Point Usage can automatically be calculated based on the tpg_valuation being less than or greater than 1.
 - Sometimes Fees could be high than ticket cash price.
 #Improvements
+- Make it currency agnostic, enabling the user to pick a currency, enabling for a more global product.
--Using react-test-library a newer library would have enabled me to cover more test case.
+- Using react-test-library a newer library would have enabled me to easily cover more test case.
--Could use better UI for recommendation portion, instead on just bold text.
+- Could use better UI for recommendation portion, instead on just bold text.
--Add/remove restrictions from the linter
+- Add/remove restrictions from the linter to prevent having to escape suggested linter errors
 ## Available Scripts

 In the project directory, you can run: